FAMILY FUN SERVICE

 5) KEEP HIS COMMANDMENTS

-DISCUSSION: Perhaps ask the youth to give examples of one or more of these five parts of our baptismal covenants.
-Ask them to COMMIT to memory BEAR, MOURN, COMFORT, STAND, AND KEEP for when they partake of the sacrament.
+DISCUSSION: Ask the youth to give examples of one or more of these five parts of our baptismal covenants.
+Ask them to commit to memory these Mosiah 18 keywords: BEAR, MOURN, COMFORT, STAND, AND KEEP for when they partake of the sacrament.

 See MORE ⇒